 Amino acids are the smallest building blocks of a protein.
-Proteins are "essential building blocks of life".
-But amino acids also fulfill independent functional tasks.
+Proteins are "essential building blocks of life."
+But amino acids also perform independent functional tasks.

 A distinction is made between essential and non-essential amino acids:

-- Essential amino acids: must be supplied through food - an undersupply cannot be compensated
+- Essential amino acids: must be supplied through food - a Undersupply cannot be compensated

 - Non-essential amino acids: can be formed in the organism by consuming essential amino acids